aadishv/aadishv.dev/src/content/posts/using-chinese.md

    - Traffic light indicators showing mastery level
    - The relative time since last practice
    - Session identifiers for tracking purposes
+3. Toggle between "Characters" and "Pinyin" tabs to view your progress in each mode

 ### Clearing Data